How Content ID works

 Content owners who repeatedly make erroneous claims can have their Content ID access disabled and their partnership with YouTube terminated.

-If you are a content owner and believe your content meets the criteria, you can apply for Content ID.
+If you are a content owner and believe your content meets the criteria, you can fill out this form.